Javascript is not enabled.

 St. Martin's Griffin

-Vanessa Larkin was hoping to turn her business trip to Paris into a working vacation, but instead her company sends her to Fraser Hills, North Carolina — home of the best fruitcake in the U.S. Unfortunately, she’s not here to spread holiday cheer but to shut down the fruitcake factory and turn it into warehouse space.
-Widower Mike Marshall’s grandfather founded the factory but sold out to a big Chicago corporation years before.
+Vanessa Larkin was hoping to turn her business trip to Paris into a working vacation, but, instead, her company sends her to Fraser Hills, North Carolina — home of the best fruitcake in the U.S. Unfortunately, she’s not here to spread holiday cheer but to shut down the fruitcake factory and turn it into warehouse space.
+Widower Mike Marshall’s grandfather founded the factory but sold it to a large Chicago corporation years earlier.
 Even though Mike was never involved with the business, he wants to preserve one of the last pieces of the town’s legacy for future generations, including his 16-year-old daughter.
 As he shows Vanessa around and she engages in the holiday festivities, she begins to wonder if she can give her new friends a Christmas miracle.
 There’s also a bonus romance in this one, between Vanessa’s recently retired second cousin, Anna, and Mike’s grandfather Buck.
 (2020)

 The Gift of Family book cover